faustbrian/tracer/docs/README.md

----
-title: Getting Started
-description: Install, configure, and start using Tracer to track model revisions and manage staged changes with approval workflows in your Laravel application.
----

 Welcome to Tracer, a Laravel package for tracking model revisions and managing staged changes with approval workflows.
 This guide will help you install, configure, and start using Tracer in your application.

 ## Installation